-Specifically, a person acting on behalf of a legal entity, including a member of the supervisory board or the management board, must discharge his/her duties (i) in good faith, (ii) in a professional/reasonable manner and with due care and (iii) must remain loyal to the interests of the company and its shareholders/participants and put the interests of the company before his/ her own interests.
+Specifically, a person acting on behalf of a legal entity, including a member of the supervisory board or the management board, must discharge his/her duties (i) in good faith, (ii) in a professional/reasonable manner and with due care and (iii) must remain loyal to the interests of the company and its shareholders/ participants and put the interests of the company before his/her own interests.

 The law also provides that a fiduciary who fails to discharge his or her duties in accordance with the stated standards is liable for any damage suffered by the company of which he or she is a fiduciary as a result of such breach of duty.
+Recently, a list of specific actions and behaviors was introduced into the Civil Code, attempting to clarify what exactly duties of good faith, care and loyalty entail (e.g., payments of executive bonuses, when a company is operating at a loss or where bonus is disproportionate to company's profitability levels, etc.).

-Finally, the law seems to introduce the concept of derivative actions into Azerbaijan corporate law, whereby a shareholder or participant may step into the shoes of a company that has suffered damage as a result of the actions or inaction of fiduciaries and may demand that the latter compensate such damages to the company.
+A shareholder or participant holding at least 5% of the company's charter capital may step into the shoes of a company that has suffered damage as a result of the actions or inaction of fiduciaries and may demand that the latter compensate such damages to the company.
+Recent amendments to the law require access to relevant information and documents, subject to complying with confidentiality requirements.